pgerber/linux-sysadmin-utilities/README.md

 See readme in find_config_markers directory for details.

 ### strip_comments
-A small Python program to display files without lines that are completely commented out.
+A small Python program to display files without all the lines that are commented out.
 It also has some more advanced features like displaying line numbers.
 Or Detecting sequences of intermixed empty lines and comments that it just reduces to but one single line for brevity.

 It has proven to be quite useful in order to remove comments from configuration files.
 Many of them consist mainly of empty lines and comment.
 Oftentimes, seeing the actual config and nothing else is all you want.